-Do you want a tax break?
+Want a tax break?
 Think limited company.

 Tax rates can be a bit kinder on limited companies than sole traders.
 Once you reach a certain level of earnings, entering the higher tax brackets, it might be more lucrative to be a limited company.
 Corporation tax is at a lower rate (currently 19%), and is only paid on profits, rather than overall earnings.

-Are you trying to raise finance?
+Trying to raise finance?
 Try being a limited company.